fmease/rruxwry/README.md

 Options:
-  -:, --source <SOURCE>        Provide the source code -r, --run                    Also run the built binary -c, --check-only             Don't fully compile, only check the crate -@, --directives[=<FLAVOR>]  Enable compiletest-like directives
+  -:, --source <SOURCE>        Provide the source code -x, --extern <PATH>          Add the source file path to an extern crate -r, --run                    Also run the built binary -c, --check-only             Don't fully compile, only check the crate -@, --directives[=<FLAVOR>]  Enable compiletest-like directives